 The famous Dock looked picturesque as the sun set and the magical twilight hour took hold.
 We took a seat overlooking the Mersey and tried to decide on where to head for dinner.
 We settled on trying one of the independent, quirky restaurants on Bold Street, which was a hive of activity on a Friday night.

-A feast under twinkling lights and a few bottles of Japanese craft beer later, we left the little gem of a restaurant we’d found – Mr Miyagi – eager to return to our quiet corner of the world and to complete our review of the Titanic Hotel Liverpool.
+After a Friday night feast, we were eager to return to our quiet corner of the world and to complete our review of the Titanic Hotel Liverpool.
 It seemed such a waste not to be enjoying such a beautiful room (it was also 8pm and we were shattered).

 The final hours of the evening were spent hatching plans on our window seat (watching Crufts may also have featured), before finally clambering into our deliciously comfy beds – the type that swallow you whole.

-Up early the next morning in order to make the most of our review of the Titanic Hotel Liverpool, we ventured down to the basement to explore the hotel’s decadent spa and hydrotherapy pool (sitting within the arches of the old basement, it really is beautiful), before indulging in the hotel’s impressive buffet breakfast; trying one of everything.
+Up early the next morning in order to make the most of our review of the Titanic Hotel Liverpool, we ventured down to the basement to explore the Titanic Hotel, Liverpool’s spa and hydrotherapy pool (sitting within the arches of the old basement, it really is beautiful), before indulging in the hotel’s impressive buffet breakfast; trying one of everything.

 After one final hour nestled in our window seat, soaking up the quiet surroundings of this monumental building, we understood just why this warehouse-chic hotel has been recognised for its history.
 A significant player in Liverpool’s industrial past and associated with one of the world’s most notorious historical tragedies, this vast building wears its incredible history with a stoical sort of pride.